Gelfand Models for Diagram Algebras: Introduction

 \section{Introduction}

 A famous consequence of Robinson-Schensted-Knuth (RSK) insertion is that the set of standard Young tableaux with $k$ boxes is in bijection with the set of involutions in the symmetric group $\S_k$ (the permutations $\sigma \in \S_k$ with $\sigma^2 = 1$).
-Furthermore, these standard Young tableux index the bases for the irreducible $\CC \S_k$ modules, so it follows that the sum of the degrees (dimensions) of the irreducible $\S_k$ modules equals the number of involutions in $\S_k$.
-This suggests the possibility of a representation of the symmetric group on the linear span of its involutions which decomposes into irreducible $\S_k$-modules such that the multiplicity of each irreducible is exactly 1.
-Indeed, Saxl \cite{Sxl} and Klja\v{c}ko \cite{Klj} have constructed such a module under which the symmetric group acts on its involutions by a twisted, or signed, conjugation (see \ref{sec:Saxl}).
+Since the standard Young tableaux index the bases for the irreducible $\S_k$ modules, it follows that the sum of the dimensions of the irreducible $\S_k$ modules equals the number of involutions in $\S_k$.
+This suggests the possibility of a representation of the symmetric group on the linear span of its involutions which decomposes into irreducible $\S_k$ modules each with multiplicity 1.
+Saxl \cite{Sxl} and Klja\v{c}ko \cite{Klj} have constructed such a module under which the symmetric group acts on its involutions by a twisted, or signed, conjugation \eqref{SaxlSign}.
 A combinatorial construction of an analogous module was studied recently by Adin, Postnikov, and Roichman \cite{APR} and extended to the rook monoid and related semigroups in \cite{KM}.
 A representation for which each irreducible appears with multiplicity one is called a \emph{Gelfand model} (or, simply, a \emph{model}), because of the work in \cite{BGG} on models for complex Lie groups.

-In \cite{HL} the RSK algorithm is extended to work for a large class of well-known, combinatorial diagram algebras including the partition, Brauer, rook monoid, rook-Brauer, Temperley-Lieb, Motzkin, and planar rook monoid algebras.
+In \cite{HL} the RSK algorithm is extended to work for a large class of well-known, combinatorial diagram algebras which are subalgebras of the the partition algebra.
 A consequence \cite[(5.5)]{HL} of this algorithm is that the sum of the degrees of the irreducible representations of each of these algebras equals the number of horizontally symmetric basis diagrams in the algebra.
-This suggests the existence of a model representation of each of these algebras on the span of its symmetric diagrams, and the main result of this paper is to produce a such a model.
+This suggests the existence of a model representation of each of these algebras on the span of its symmetric diagrams, and the main result of this paper is to produce such a model.